brunetton/Livret/README.md

 ## TODO

-  * redo it with a good programming language
+  * redo it with a "more simple" programming language